bavc/signalserver/README.md

 FILES_VOLUME_PATH=/files
 ```

-If you don't have any special arrangement for space, you can just create the `.env` file with above line in the project root directly.
-(It is already created in this folder).
+If you don't have any special arrangement for space, you can just edit the `.env` file with above line in the project root directly.
 Within the docker container, it will be stored in `/var/signalserver/files` directly.

 ## Running SignalServer